Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Numerical Experiments

 \section{Numerical Experiments}

 { In this section, a large scale of numerical experiments are conducted to validate the performance of the proposed Im-LS-$\mathfrak{U}$-QTSVM model for binary classification.
-We first introduce the experiment settings, including the data sources, the parameter setups, etc. Then all the numerical experiments are conducted to validate the classification accuracy of the proposed model along with some related binary classification models on some public benchmark data sets.
+We first introduce the experimental settings, including the data sources, the parameter setups, etc. Then, all the numerical experiments are conducted to validate the classification accuracy of the proposed model, along with some related binary classification models on public benchmark datasets.
 Certain statistical tests are also conducted to analyze the computational results. }